DC23/habitica-challenge-wrangler/README.md

     pick-winner --input-file my_challenge_data.csv --leaderboard-rows 5

+The intermediate data products can optionally be written to a spreadsheet with the `to-excel` command:

+    pick-winner --input-file my_challenge_data.csv --to-excel

+This will write a single excel file (the name is based on your input file name), with several sheets.

+* raw: The raw challenge data.
+* reshaped: The raw challenge data in a more flexible layout compared to the raw data.
+* placings: Participant placings in each task.
+* final scores: The complete final scores.

 ## Scoring

 Each task is considered separately.
 Scores are ranked from first to last, with